cemuka/command-console/README.md

 ![command-console](./images/console.gif)
 ### Command Console
 Inspired by Quantum Console from unity asset store.
 It looks pretty awesome.
+You should import TMP(Text Mesh Pro) before using.

 #### Usage
 Simply log any string